 To define your chatbot's marketing plan, ask yourself these questions:

-- How much budget do I have to get people using it?
+- How much marketing budget do I have?

 - Does my chatbot need branding or any collateral along with its persona?

 Keep it relatively basic and straightforward.
 The point is to have an idea of how you are going to roll your chatbot out into the wild.

 "I have a very limited budget for chatbot promotion.
 My marketing plan will rely on telling my social followers about it and getting a few people onboard.
 My chatbot has virality potential due to the value it offers.
 I am going to implement a share function into it and try to grow its user base organically."